ieatstickers/treedux/README.md

 - Uses TypeScript generics to provide easy traversal of the full state tree out of the box
 - Default methods available on every tree node to get, set and subscribe to changes without writing any boilerplate code or reducers
 - Ability to override any node in the state tree to add custom reducers and action creators (known as Mutators)
-- Full support for React hooks to further reduce boilerplate when used with functional components
+- Full support for React hooks to further reduce boilerplate code when used with functional components

 ## Rationale